We are pleased to offer the Butler Bridge Program to students in

 dynamic stories based on this model.

 Our "Second Saturday" writing club meets monthly at the

 Efroymson Center for Creative Writing.
 Each Saturday session

 includes Poetry, Fiction, and/or Creative Nonfiction lessons.

-Students meet with peers and a college mentor who leads the
+Students meet with peers and a graduate student mentor who leads

 writing.
 Note: This is not class!
 Workshops will offer a fun,

 energetic environment for growing creative writers.
 Second Saturday

 sessions and open workshops will be split up by three different age